-- Strengthen relationships with the agricultural community and facilitate support from expert advisory groups to encourage farmers to adopt high environmental and animal welfare standards and to enhance the agricultural stewardship of the B&NES landscape. - Support farmers to reduce carbon emissions (and minimise waste) by investing in cost-effective renewable energies such as anaerobic digestion and wind energy.
+- Develop a B&NES Local Food Partnership to strengthen relationships with the agricultural community and to facilitate support from expert advisory groups that encourage local farmers and food growers to adopt high environmental and animal welfare standards and to enhance the agricultural stewardship of B&NES landscape (including the Bath World Heritage Site). - Encourage more farmers to enrol in training and support programmes for environmentally-responsible farming and effective land management such as land management schemes, Linking Environment and Farming schemes and RSPCA freedom food animal welfare schemes. - Support farmers to reduce carbon emissions (and minimise waste) by investing in cost-effective renewable energies such as anaerobic digestion and wind energy.